dlaurie/lua-notes/lpeg-brief.md

 3. A capture pattern.

 **capture pattern**
-A pattern that returns one or more captures when it succeeds.
+A pattern designed to return one or more captures when it succeeds.

 **consume**
 A pattern *consumes* its match if that portion of the subject is not available to any follow-up pattern except a backspace pattern.